-While these efforts may seem well-intended, Hirsch (1989: 36) says that "Recent history of Thai State-village relations have been marked by a shift from large-scale rural neglect in a context of rapid urban-dominated growth to an apparent concern to spread the material fruits of development and involve the rural populace in national affairs by means of an accelerated State-led rural development program [e.g., The Royal Project], particularly under the Fifth Five-Year Plan (1982-6)."
+Although these central government efforts may seem well-intentioned, Hirsch (1989) maintains that "Recent history of Thai State-village relations have been marked by a shift from large-scale rural neglect in a context of rapid urban-dominated growth to an apparent concern to spread the material fruits of development and involve the rural populace in national affairs by means of an accelerated State-led rural [Royal Project] development program (p.
+36). ...
+Hirsch also reveals that this policy had failed by the 1980s.
+Because the Thai Forestry Department had to attempt the management of millions of forest dwellers, of which twenty to 30 percent live in (and cultivate) and that had now been mapped as reserve forest.